PlanetKiF/kif.github.io/_posts/docs/2021-01-27-setting-up-the-server.md

 Additional pre-requisites are
 * you must own a credit card to create an AWS account.
 * you should have a least a passing aquaintance with using a console window (like windows command prompt).
+* Instead of installing putty for a ssh connection with Windows 10 you can also use the inbuild OpenSSH client.
+Head to Settings > Apps and click “Manage optional features” under Apps & features.
+There you'll either find it is already  installed or you can add it by clicking on "Add a feature".
+Your %path% variable should then contain something like this `C:\WINDOWS\System32\OpenSSH\`
 * you may have to increase the disk size before being able to install CS:GO (see next chapter).

 ## Increasing disk space ##